 Spread of the corona virus in DjiboutiSince the beginning of the pandemic until November 30th, 2022, a total of 15,690 infected people and 189 deaths have been reported in Djibouti.

-The total of 15,540 infected people represent 1.6% of the country's total population.
+The total of 15,690 infected people currently represents 1.6% of the total population.